 After arriving this morning, there’s time to relax at the hotel.
 This afternoon we head out for a guided sightseeing tour of the city.
 Marvel at the remarkable Khast-Imam Complex, amble around the exhibits at the Museum of Applied Art and browse for souvenirs at the traditional Chorsu Bazaar.

-We travel to the walled city of Khiva.
-Along the way we visit Chilpyk, the ‘Tower of Silence,’ which was used in Zoroastrian funerary rituals; the ruins of the ancient settlement of Tuprak Kala; and spot Ayaz Kala, near to where we have lunch in a traditional yurt camp.
+We’ll grab an early breakfast before journeying to the airport for a flight to Urgench.
+On arrival, we’ll transfer by coach to the walled city of Khiva.
+Along the way we’ll visit Chilpyk, the ‘Tower of Silence,’ which was used in Zoroastrian funerary rituals; the ruins of the ancient settlement of Tuprak Kala; and spot Ayaz Kala, near to where we have lunch in a traditional yurt camp.

 This morning we enjoy a guided tour of Khiva, a Silk Road city famed for its elegant mosques and soaring minarets, tiled walls and narrow lanes.
 Within the medieval Itchan Kala, the walled ‘inner town’, we’ll find the 18th century Djuma Mosque, the Tosh-Hovli Palace, the vast Kuhna Ark fortress (once the official residence of Khiva’s rulers) and the beautiful Pahlavan Mahmud Mausoleum.
 Enjoy a live folk show this evening.